Phoenix Polar Bears: History

-The Phoenix Polar Bears were formed as an expansion team by Harry Mahood for the Western States Hockey League in 1999.
+The Phoenix Polar Bears were formed as an expansion team by Harry Mahood and Blaine Boyle for the Western States Hockey League in 1999.
 Until 2009, Mahood operated as the owner, general manager, and head coach of the Polar Bears and became one of the most successful franchises in the WSHL under his tenure.
 In 2011, the Polar Bears left the WSHL when the league dropped their USA Hockey membership and joined the United Hockey Union.
 After folding, the franchise was sold and their WSHL membership license was transferred to Arizona Hockey Club, Inc. to create the Phoenix Knights junior hockey team.

-In 2003, the team won the USA Hockey Tier III Junior B National Championship, beating the St. Louis Jr. Blues, 1–0, after a perfect regular season record of 47–0.
+In 2003, Jim Livanavage came upon the scene as co-owner and assistant coach, the team won the USA Hockey Tier III Junior B National Championship, beating the St. Louis Jr. Blues, 1–0, after a perfect regular season record of 47–0.
+Edwin Trebian, a local Phoenix player scored the national championship goal.
 In 2002 and 2004, the team won a silver medal at the USA Hockey Junior B National Tournament.
 In 2004, the Polar Bears received the National Fair Play Award at the National Tournament.
 Under Mahood, the Phoenix Polar Bears recorded 575 wins, seven WSHL Thorne Cup Championships, nine consecutive National Tournament appearances, three undefeated seasons in WSHL play, one nationally undefeated season in 2003, the 2004 National Fair Play award and graduated over 170 players to all levels of NHL, NCAA, CIAU, minor professional, major junior, and ACHA hockey.
 Concurrently, the Phoenix Polar Bears raised several hundred thousands of dollars for Making Strides Against Breast Cancer, American Heart Association, Phoenix Thunderbirds, Child Find, American Red Cross and various other community programs and charities.